ReCoded-Org/iraq-bc-movies-project-students/README.md

 - Go to the TMDB documentations and see how you can get all the genres (the categories) and how to get popular movies in this category
 - Fetch the categories and put them inside a dropdown inside the NavBar
 - when you change categories from the dropdown it should fetch the popular movies in that category

+# Version 2

+Updated Jun 24, 4:30 pm

+### What to do in class

+- Add a Spinner component to the Navbar component and make it invisible by default also pass a function called `onSearch` to the SearchBox and then when you type some text inside the SearchBox component, call it to make the spinner in the Navbar component appears.
+You can use spinners from here https://react-bootstrap.github.io/components/spinners/

 ### Styling